mumairofficial/khalilstemmler-website-2019/src/pages/articles/solid-principles/solid-typescript.md

 What's a detail again?
 A [concrete class](/wiki/concrete-class/).

-Abstractions should never depend on details, ok so that means, never do this:
+Abstractions should never depend on details.
+Ok, so that means, try not to do this:

 ```typescript
 interface IMailService {